 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week, we take a bit of a detour to look at philosophical razors.

-Occam’s razor, the original razor, is also known as the law of economy or law of parsimony.
-The principle states that “entities are not to be multiplied beyond necessity” (per Encyclopedia Brittanica), or in simpler terms, when faced with two competing explanations, the simpler is more likely to be correct.
-This concept was described by various scholars as far back as Aristotle in Ancient Greece, but in the early 1300s, William of Ockham “mentioned the principle so frequently and employed it so sharply that it was called ‘Occam’s razor'” (per Encyclopedia Britannica).
+The original razor, Occam’s razor, is also known as the law of economy or law of parsimony.
+The principle states that things should not be multiplied unnecessarily.
+Essentially, this means that, when faced with two competing explanations, the simpler is more likely to be correct.
+This concept was described by scholars going as far back as Aristotle in Ancient Greece, but in the early 1300s, William of Ockham used it so frequently and sharply that it later became known as Occam’s razor.
 Ockham himself never actually called it Occam’s razor, and I’m not sure why the Ockham/Occam spelling difference.

 While I hadn’t heard of Occam’s razor until recently, it is out there in the popular realm.
 It was mentioned in The X-Files, House, and the 1997 movie Contact, which I remember seeing and being fascinated by back in the day (although not fascinated enough to remember the razor).

-Other philsophical razors
+Other philosophical razors

 Some more modern, less established, razors include: